nlxai/sdk/packages/core/README.md

 });
 ```

-> IMPORTANT: the wrapped promise will resolve with the first available bot response - subsequent, asynchronously arriving responses are ignored.
+> IMPORTANT: the wrapped promise will resolve with the first available application response - subsequent, asynchronously arriving responses are ignored.
 Use this pattern only if you know that there is a single response.
-This is currently a reasonably safe assumption for bots working over HTTP.
+This is currently a reasonably safe assumption for applications working over HTTP.

 ## Contributing